The energy distance for ensemble and scenario reduction: Applications

-For ensemble reduction and $m=3$ (Fig. \ref{fig_ens_energy_m_3} and \ref{fig_ens_wasserstein_m_3}), we observe that both solutions have the same MAE performance with respect to the mean approximation but the energy distance approximates better the variance structure of the tree.
-For $m=4$ (Fig. \ref{fig_ens_energy_m_4} and \ref{fig_ens_wasserstein_m_4}) the picture is mixed.
-Here, the energy distance reduction maintains perfectly the mean behavior in contrast to the Wasserstein distance.
-But, this comes at the cost of a worse capturing of the variance structure.
-For $m=5$ (Fig. \ref{fig_ens_energy_m_5} and \ref{fig_ens_wasserstein_m_5}) the picture is clear.
+In Figures \ref{fig_ens_tree} and \ref{fig_scen_tree}, we observe that for $m=2$ both distances lead to the same optimal solution.
+However, for $m>2$ the solutions of the energy distance and the Wasserstein distance deviate for both the ensemble reduction problem and the scenario reduction problem.
+For ensemble reduction and $m=3$ (Fig. \ref{fig_ens_energy_m_3} and \ref{fig_ens_wasserstein_m_3}), we see that both solutions have the same MAE performance for the mean approximation but the energy distance approximates better the variance structure.
+For $m=4$ (Fig. \ref{fig_ens_energy_m_4} and \ref{fig_ens_wasserstein_m_4}), the results are mixed.
+The energy distance reduction maintains perfectly the mean behavior in contrast to the Wasserstein distance.
+But this comes at the cost of a worse explanation of the variance structure.
+For $m=5$ (Fig. \ref{fig_ens_energy_m_5} and \ref{fig_ens_wasserstein_m_5}), the picture is clear.
 The energy distance has a better approximation in all considered characteristics.
-Another fact that can be observed for $m=5$ is that in the last step from $t=4$ to $t=5$ the energy distance captures better the path dependency than the Wasserstein distance.
-In a binary tree the ratio of branches which go upwards and downwards is equally distributed.
-As $m=5$ is odd this can never be perfectly captured in an ensemble reduction.
-The energy distance reduction selects $3$ increasing and $2$ decreasing paths from $t=4$ to $t=5$.
-On the other hand, the optimal Wasserstein distance reduction provides $1$ increasing trajectory and $4$ decreasing trajectories which is an unnecessary bias from the true behavior.
+Another fact that can be observed for $m=5$ is that in the last step from $t=4$ to $t=5$, the energy distance captures better the path dependency than the Wasserstein distance.
+In a binary tree, the ratio of branches which go upwards and downwards is equally distributed.
+As $m=5$ is odd this can never be perfectly captured in ensemble reduction.
+The energy distance reduction selects three increasing and two decreasing paths from $t=4$ to $t=5$.
+On the other hand, the optimal Wasserstein distance reduction provides one increasing trajectory and four decreasing trajectories which is an unnecessary bias from the true behavior.

 For the scenario reduction (Fig. \ref{fig_scen_tree}) with $m>2$ the quantitative measures are even more in favor for the energy distance.
 Here, in all characteristics the energy distance reduction obtains preferable results.
 Moreover, we notice that the weights (Fig. \ref{fig_scen_energy_m_3}, \ref{fig_scen_energy_m_4} and \ref{fig_scen_energy_m_5}) of the energy distance are more equally distributed among all paths than for the Wasserstein distance (Fig. \ref{fig_scen_wasserstein_m_3}, \ref{fig_scen_wasserstein_m_4} and \ref{fig_scen_wasserstein_m_5}).
 This is not automatically an advantage.
-However, it gives an indication that the energy potentially mixes the scenario properties in a better way.
+However, it indicates that the energy score potentially mixes the scenario properties in a stronger way as the weights are closer to the uniform distribution which corresponds to maximum entropy.